-By providing access to a worldwide network of expertise, we seek to grow the capacity of existing trusts and help establish new ones in countries where they don't currently exist.
+By providing access to a worldwide network of expertise, INTO seeks to grow the capacity of existing trusts and help establish new ones in countries where they don't currently exist.
 Amongst the services and learning opportunities we offer are travel grants, support with funding applications, staff placements, our biennial conference, monthly newsletter and webinar programme.

 Bringing together around 80 like-minded organisations around the world, we also act as a global voice for issues of common concern.
-The National Trust of England, Wales and Northern Ireland as the largest, best-resourced INTO member, hosts the INTO Secretariat but it is a separate charity with its own constitution, strategy and international board of trustees.
+The National Trust of England, Wales and Northern Ireland (NTEWNI) as the largest, best-resourced INTO member, hosts the INTO Secretariat but we are a separate charity with our own constitution, strategy and international board of trustees.